 But that’s the period when plane tickets are cheap.
 So you keep thinking about it, convincing yourself that it’s safe to travel.
-The flood lasts only a week, which means your chances of getting caught in the middle of it are only 8.3%.
+The flood lasts only a week, which means your chances of getting caught in the middle of it is 1 out of 12, only 8.3%.
 After all, your friend was there on the same dates a year before and had a fantastic time.
-But the probability remains a probability, and… as soon as you arrive, you end up paddling yourself to breakfast…
+But probability remains a probability, and… as soon as you arrive, you end up paddling yourself to breakfast…

 That’s an example of over-optimistic bias: you believe bad things will not happen to you because you are you.